johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 - `BACKEND_HOST` tells Cypress where the backend is located, which is a custom environment variable I'm using to [seed the database](https://github.com/johnnymetz/cypress-docker-django-nextjs/blob/main/frontend/cypress/support/commands.js#L3).
 - [`retries`](https://docs.cypress.io/guides/guides/test-retries) reduce test flakiness.

-Next, spin up our application:
+Next, spin up the application:

 ```
 docker compose up -d
 ```

-Now you can run Cypress like so:
+Now we can run Cypress like so:

 ```
 npm run cypress:open